prometheus/prometheus/docs/migration.md

 ### `le` and `quantile` label values
-In Prometheus v3, the values of the `le` label of classic histograms and the `quantile` label of summaries are normalized upon ingestions.
+In Prometheus v3, the values of the `le` label of classic histograms and the `quantile` label of summaries are normalized upon ingestion.
 In Prometheus v2 the value of these labels depended on the scrape protocol (protobuf vs text format) in some situations.
 This led to label values changing based on the scrape protocol.
 E.g. a metric exposed as `my_classic_hist{le="1"}` would be